75jeff/Project-1/README.md

 ### Access Policies
 The machines on the internal network are not exposed to the public Internet.
 Only the elk-VM machine and the load balancer can accept connections from the Internet.
 Access to these machine is only allowed from the following IP addresses:
 - 99.253.224.70

 Machines within the network can only be accessed by local host computer.
-The machines, that can access ELK VM, are host computer with external IP address 99.253.224.70, and Ansible machine through ssh, with IP address 10.1.0.4.
+The machines, that can access ELK VM are:
+- host computer with external IP address 99.253.224.70
+- Ansible machine through ssh, with IP address 10.1.0.4

 A summary of the access policies in place can be found in the table below.